 curl -sS https://dl.yarnpkg.com/debian/pubkey.gpg | sudo apt-key add -

-After importing key add Yarn APT repository using following command:
+After importing the key add Yarn APT repository using the following command:

-Next, update the package index and install Yarn using following command:
+Next, update the package index and install Yarn using the following command:

 If using nvm you can avoid the node installation by doing:

-Now confirm installation and check version of Yarn:
+Now confirm installation and check the version of Yarn: